 Nathan Schwarz founded Timberland back in 1952, and we all know them for their iconic winter boots that help create an altogether more rugged look.
 But they are much more than that, as highlighted by these impeccable Classic Boat Shoes that first came to market in 1979.
-A Handsewn, smooth premium leather creates optimum comfort, whilst a Poron Foam midsole and EVA insert provide soft, cushioned resistance whilst on the move.
+A handsewn, smooth premium leather creates optimum comfort, whilst a Poron Foam midsole and EVA insert provide soft, cushioned resistance whilst on the move.
+They really are some of the best shoes men can buy.
 They’re also finished off with 360° rawhide lacing to offer optimum stability when out of the ocean’s swell.

 Taking their inspiration from the calm seas of the Mediterranean, Dutch brand Aurelian is all about that laid back approach to design.
 Their products are slightly higher in the price range, such as these Light Blue Suede Yacht Loafers.
 They’re made in Italy from wonderfully soft calf suede for bare foot comfort, with ivory coloured soles for that classic boat shoe look.
 They also work great with a pair of white trousers and a short-sleeved shirt for that European summer evening ensemble.

 If the devil does indeed wear Prada then he must be some snazzy dude and also be fond of the odd boat trip, at least that’s what these Black Leather Boat shoes from the Milano brand suggest.
-Hand made in Italy they’ve been constructed using a beautiful, smooth brushed leather that sits of a non-marked rubber sole, they’re lade to worn with dress shorts and a summer short sleeve shirt.
-They may be in the higher price bracket but what you’re getting here is design perfection from one of the world’s most prestigious fashion houses.
+Hand made in Italy they’ve been constructed using a beautiful, smooth brushed leather that sits of a non-marked rubber sole, they’re made to be worn with dress shorts and a summer short sleeve shirt.
+They may be in the higher price bracket but what you’re getting here is pair of the best boat shoes to utilise design perfection from one of the world’s most prestigious fashion houses.